szabgab/perlmaven.com/sites/en/pages/splice-to-slice-and-dice-arrays-in-perl.md

 # Sleepy Sneezy
 ```

-In <b>SCALAR context</b>, it returns the last element removed, or undef
+In **SCALAR context**, it returns the last element removed, or undef
 if no elements were removed.

 ```perl